-ades ago homeschooling was rarely acknowledged by society, let alone by educational publishers, and the World Wide Web was barely beginning to be spun.
+Created by Amateurs: Two decades ago homeschooling was rarely acknowledged by society, let alone by educational publishers, and the World Wide Web was barely beginning to be spun.
 “Unit studies” weren't products sold by “experts” to homeschooling parents.
 Instead, they were a way of thinking about homeschooling.
 As I mentioned earlier, Mindy and Camille wanted to mark the change from pre-school age to school age by “studying” something—and they decided that something would be dinosaurs.
-We were motivated to plan a couple of special events—a visit to a museum to see dinosaur bones, and a fun end-of-the-unit dinosaur party—partly because we had an “end.”
-The week after our dinosaur party, I asked the three girls what they wanted to study next, and we had a giant discussion and a quick, unanimous vote—and we were soon off on another unit study.
+We were

 I don't know if the unit studies one can purchase today are expensive or cheap, worth the cost or a waste of money—but I do encourage those interested in unit studies to at least consider gathering resources on their own (the amateur route) rather than always purchasing published kits (the “pro” route).
 Lavishly illustrated books available in the library will be better than black-and-white worksheets downloaded from the internet, and less expensive than books in a purchased unit studies kit.
 DVDs are available for inexpensive rental (especially with a service such as NetFlix), and many videos are free on YouTube.
 Homemade games and hands-on activities may well be better suited to a family's particular interests, ages, and abilities.
 Finally, gathering resources can be lots of fun and perhaps even more educational than using them!